St. Louis–San Francisco 1352: History

 The locomotive was built in April 1912 as engine No. 1321, a 2-8-0 "Consolidation" type, by the American Locomotive Company (ALCO) at the former Schenectady Locomotive Works in Schenectady, New York.
 Due to the demands of World War II the Frisco railroad needed more heavy power to keep up with the demands in traffic.
-The War Production Board at that time would not allow new locomotive designs, but would allow existing locomotive designs to be built or existing locomotives to be rebuilt, so the Frisco took the task of rebuilding 6 of their existing 2-8-0s into 2-8-2 "Mikados".
-In June 1944 No. 1321 was rebuilt into a 2-8-2 and renumbered 1352.
+The War Production Board at that time would not allow new locomotive designs, but would allow existing locomotive designs to be built or existing locomotives to be rebuilt, so the Frisco took the task of rebuilding 6 of their existing 2-8-0s into "Mikados".
+In June 1944, No. 1321 was rebuilt into a 2-8-2 and renumbered to No. 1352.
 The locomotive went through a major overhaul/modernization including adding of Nicholson Thermic Syphons, Superheaters and a Coffin feedwater heater system, the locomotive continued in regular service until it was retired in 1956, and it was subsequently donated to Swope Park in Kansas City, Missouri, for static display.

 In 2008, No. 1352 was purchased by the American Steam Railroad (ASR) with the hopes of restoring it to operating condition.
 However, it was left partially disassembled in Taylorville, Illinois, due to the ASR being busy working on restoring another steam locomotive, Reading 2100.

 In November 2023, it was announced that the Valley Railroad (VALE), located in Essex, Connecticut, purchased the No. 1352 locomotive from the American Steam Railroad, where it will eventually be shipped east to Essex, Connecticut for operational restoration work.